What do Jack Ma, Joe Biden and Xi Jinping have in common? | ExBulletin

 A new dynasty for the markets

 Over the past three months, around YANG, the bearish fund has steadily increased.
-For this trend to continue is anyone’s business.
+Let this trend continue, everyone is trading.

 YahooFinance data represents past performance and does not guarantee future results.
 The return on investment and the capital value of an investment will fluctuate.
 An investor’s shares, when redeemed, may be worth more or less than their original cost.
 Actual performance may be lower or greater than the performance shown.
 For standardized and end-of-month performance and assets Click here.